 1. Stormwater Pollution

 This is the major pollution concern impacting on Sarasota Bay.
-Everything that can be picked up by rainwater runoff flows into the Bay and its not all good stuff.
-Pollution includes toxins, excess fertilizers, pesticides, heavy metals, other chemicals, trash, bacteria, pet waste, and warmer water that can harm aquatic life.
+Everything that can be picked up by rainwater runoff flows into the Bay.
+Pollution includes excess fertilizers, pesticides, heavy metals, trash, bacteria, and pet waste.

 2. Loss of Habitat

-Rapid urban development and dredge and fill projects in prior decades reduced the amount of habitat throughout the estuary.
-Many developers and policy leaders in prior decades did not understand the importance of habitat on water quality and wildlife.
+Rapid urban development and dredge and fill projects in prior decades damaged and paved over habitats throughout the watershed.
+Many developers and policy leaders in prior decades did not understand the importance of habitat to water quality and wildlife.
 Current leaders supported by public opinion are more informed about the benefits of habitat restoration projects as a way to restore balance.
-This is vital to the Bay ecosystem and our local economy given the importance of Sarasota Bay on tourism and our quality of life.
+This is vital to the Bay ecosystem and our local economy given the importance of Sarasota Bay to tourism and our quality of life.

-Major human causes of habitat loss and degradation include urbanization, construction, air and water pollutants, changing nutrient levels, introduction of non-native or exotic species, over fishing, and careless boating.
-Major natural threats include erosion, subsidence, sea level rise, droughts, and storms including hurricanes.
+Major human causes of habitat loss and degradation include urbanization, air and water pollutants, introduction of non-native or exotic species, over-fishing, and careless boating.

 Positive Action – SBEP and its partners have completed more than 49 local restoration projects that have restored 2,158 acres.